Introduction

 Pathophysiology

 The vast majority of cases are caused by chronic gastro-oesophageal reflux disease.
 The epithelium of the oesophagus becomes damaged by the reflux of gastric contents, resulting in a metaplastic transformation.
-This in turn increases the risk of developing dysplastic and neoplastic changes.
+This in turn increases the risk of developing dysplastic and eventual neoplastic changes.

 Risk Factors